JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

    Absent the secrets, the scan is DAST-only.
 6. **Report** — `scripts/pentest_report.py` merges everything into
    `pentest-report.{pdf,json,md,sarif}`.
-The PDF carries the Janssen logo header and a run-metadata block (target release `vX.Y.Z`, AIO image, persistence, scan type, trigger, commit and run URL) above the severity-ranked findings table.
-All formats upload as a workflow artifact; for tagged-release runs they are also cosign-signed and attached to the `vX.Y.Z` release.
+The PDF carries the Janssen logo header and a run-metadata block (target release — `nightly` or `vX.Y.Z` — AIO image, persistence, scan type, trigger, commit and run URL) above the severity-ranked findings table.
+All formats upload as a workflow artifact; for nightly and tagged-release runs they are also cosign-signed and attached to the corresponding release.
 Manual `workflow_dispatch` runs produce the artifact only.

 ### Configuration